souravm84/vidbacking/docs/README.md

 > * Easy to use.
 > * Can be used for both page background or for an element background.
 > * Image fallback when video not supported.
+> * Pause video when out of viewport.
+> * Multiple instances on same page possible.
 > * Device friendly, responsive.
 > * Tested on all modern browsers.